scott-m-willett/ocean/README.md

 Pentesting automations with the Digital Ocean Cloud Platform and Droplets (VMs).

-It provides a way to easily provision penetration testing VMs in digital ocean for various purposes, for example:
+It provides a way to easily provision penetration testing VMs in digital ocean for various purposes in an efficient and economical way, for example:
 - Use hack tools
 - Set up proxies for use with proxychains
 - Tunnel traffic through a droplet